 What Does This Mean?

 Non-traded REITs are privately traded securities not sold on any public stock exchanges.
-This means that they lack the oversight that accompanies publicly traded securities.
+This means that there is a great potential for oversight that accompanies these securities.
 This lack of over-sight works to the advantage of brokers trying to sell these products, because it helps misrepresent the details of the product when selling them to investors they are not suitable for.

 Non-traded REITs are, by their nature, incredibly risky and speculative investments.
 They are also incredibly illiquid as, due to them not being sold on public exchanges, their stated market value is not necessarily what an investor can get for their shares should they need to liquidate.
 Due to all these factors and more, non-traded REITs are highly unsuitable for investors with modest investment objectives, a need for liquidity, or a contrary financial situation.